Cherry Shrimp Guide

 F. how many cherry shrimp per gallon

-The recommended number of cherry shrimp per gallonOpens in a new tab. or liter of water can vary depending on a variety of factors, including the size of the tank or aquarium, the filtration and water quality, and the specific needs of the shrimp.
+The recommended number of cherry shrimp per gallon or liter of water can vary depending on a variety of factors, including the size of the tank or aquarium, the filtration and water quality, and the specific needs of the shrimp.
 However, a general rule of thumb is to have around 10-12 cherry shrimp per gallon of water or 2-3 cherry shrimp per liter of water.

 This recommended number can also be adjusted based on the other inhabitants of the aquarium.
 If the aquarium contains other fish or invertebrates that may prey on the cherry shrimp, it is recommended to keep fewer cherry shrimp to ensure their safety.
 Conversely, if the aquarium is heavily planted and well-maintained with appropriate levels of nutrients, a higher number of cherry shrimp can be kept.